Andover High School (Massachusetts): Parking

 The Andover High School campus facilitates parking and traffic patterns for students and faculty.
 To the far north, immediately adjacent to Shawsheen Road, a portion of the West Middle School parking lot is allocated for student parking.
 Additional student allocations include a lot immediately north of the tennis courts, along Moraine Street, and in the parking lot to the south of the Eugene V. Lovely field, abutting Red Spring Road.
 Faculty parking is accommodated in lots adjacent to the J. Everett Collins Center and to the south of the field house.

 Andover Youth Services Skate Park

 The Town Of Andover's Youth Services manages a skate park at the east side of the school's campus.
-According to their website, "since 1998, the Andover Community Skate Park has given people of all ages the opportunity to enjoy a dynamic atmosphere, fueled by creativity, dedication and passion.
-The Youth Services and the Skate Park staff are committed to ensuring a safe and positive environment for people of all ages and abilities."